Lisiasty-Pazurek/FarmApples/README.md

 # Introduction

 The Project is going to be used for educational purposes for a PhD thesis that focuses on studying the impact of multiplayer games in developing social skills.
 To make a safe environment for early school students, custom-made game have to be developed.
 Pre and post-test questionnaires will be used as the main research tool.
 Additional documentation may include video recordings or logs.
 About 20 students will take part in the research at a certain time.

-## Scenario of lesson [User case scenario]
+## User case scenario
 1. Downloading and unpacking app
 2. Running exe and connecting to server
 3. Creating or joining a lobby